druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 - Use gen-AI when you need infinite indefatigable interns (even stoner interns).
 Use it especially for language tasks, generating a first draft of anything creative, ideating, editing and proofreading.

 - Danger lurks if you are asking it to follow a process or algorithm or logic that requires more than a couple of steps.
+If it's something that would benefit from a program, use the [code interpreter](https://www.zdnet.com/article/how-to-use-chatgpt-to-write-code/) or [advanced data analysis](https://www.zdnet.com/article/how-to-use-chatgpt-to-make-charts-and-tables-with-advanced-data-analysis/) functionality.

 - Use [advanced prompting patterns](https://druce.ai/2024/01/prompting) like reflection and chain-of-thought to improve reasoning and reduce hallucination.
 Use prompt helpers from the [GPT Store](https://gptstore.ai/gpts?q=prompt) to create and improve prompts.
 But they only go so far.
 Test prompts systematically.
 If small variations in prompts or data change results dramatically during validation, beware.
 It will only get worse on unseen inputs in production.

 - Read [Ethan Mollick](https://www.oneusefulthing.org/p/centaurs-and-cyborgs-on-the-jagged).
-There is a 'jagged frontier' where it performs superbly at some tasks but shockingly poorly at seemingly similarly tasks that barely exceed its grasp.
+There is a 'jagged frontier' where ChatGPT performs superbly at some tasks but shockingly poorly at seemingly similar tasks that barely exceed its grasp.
 Lose track of where you stand on the 'jagged frontier' at your peril.

-- Use AI as a super hardworking but dumb assistant who needs very specific and detailed instructions, and sometimes might still go off the rails.
-Supervise it closely, and give it foolproof tools like code interpreter for tasks that exceed its grasp.
+- Use ChatGPT as a super hard-working but dumb assistant who needs very specific and detailed instructions, and sometimes might still go off the rails.
+Supervise it closely, and give it foolproof tools like code interpreter for tasks that outside its reach.

 This is the most important chart on applying AI in your daily work: